wp-plugins/responsive-mortgage-calculator/readme.txt

 = 2.1.5 =

 * Changed script loading so that JS and CSS are always registered.
 JS and CSS can now be enqueued from your own scripts by calling wp_enqueue_script(‘lidd_mc’) and wp_enqueue_style(‘lidd_mc’)… in case you need to manually load them.

+= 2.1.6 =

+* Total Amount and Down Payment fields now accept commas and correct for poorly formatted input